 If we collect and use your personal data in reliance on our legitimate interests (or those of any third party), this interest will normally be to operate our platform and communicating with you as necessary to provide our services to you and for our legitimate commercial interest, for instance, when responding to your queries, improving our platform or undertaking marketing.
 We may have other legitimate interests and if appropriate, we will make clear to you at the relevant time what those legitimate interests are.

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal data, please contact us using the contact details provided under the “How to contact us” heading below.

-You have the following data protection rights:
+You may have the following data protection rights:

-- Similarly, if we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
+Similarly, if we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal data conducted in reliance on lawful processing grounds other than consent.

-- You have the right to complain to a data protection authority about our collection and use of your personal data.
+You have the right to complain to a data protection authority about our collection and use of your personal data.
 For more information, please contact your local data protection authority.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 We use appropriate technical and organisational measures to protect the personal data that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.